 Header image courtesy of @saisons.hk (via Instagram)

-After the Second World War, Western foods were assimilated into local Hong Kong cuisine, starting with dairy products becoming more widespread.
-Cha chaan tengs then started serving modified versions of Western dishes, targeted to local palates and making them available to Hongkongers at a much lower price than dining in dedicated Western restaurants.
+After World War II, Western foods were assimilated into local Hong Kong cuisine, starting with dairy products becoming more widespread.
+Cha chaan tengs then started serving modified versions of Western dishes, targeted at local palates and making them available to Hongkongers at a much lower price than dining in dedicated Western restaurants.

 A similar snack from Macau is the Macanese egg tart, called a “Portuguese tart” (葡撻; pou4 taat1).
 The Macanese egg tart came about when a bakery owner tried to recreate the Portuguese pastel de nata pastry, and this differs from the Hong Kong variety in that the egg custard filling is always housed in a flaky pastry and also has a caramelised top.
 The recipe for the Macanese egg tart was sold to KFC in 1999, which now mass produces this pastry for other Asian markets as well.

 There aren’t very many of such soy sauce Western restaurants left, but the ones that do remain deliberately retain a nostalgic vibe in their establishments, usually serving up slabs of steaks on hotplates.
 Gravy or sauce—indeed still often containing soy sauce—is then poured on at the table, resulting in that iconic smokey sizzle.
-Top eatery choices for this type of steak include the long-standing Boston Restaurant, Tiffany Restaurant, or the old Goldfinch Restaurant steakhouse which has been rebranded as Nostalgia in 2018.
+Top eatery choices for this type of steak include the long-standing Boston Restaurant and Tiffany Restaurant.

 The elite of Hong Kong in the 1950s and 1960s travelled extensively and came back to the city with a hankering for international flavours that were considered cosmopolitan and du jour, which were then emulated by Chinese chefs to the best of their abilities.
 One such adaptation that enjoyed wide popularity was the Swiss sauce, which is essentially a sweet and savoury soy sauce reduction.